johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-05-02 unknown

-“For the want of a nail a shoe was lost.
+"For the want of a nail a shoe was lost.
 For the want of a shoe a horse was lost.
 For the want of a battle the war was lost.
-All for the want of a nail.”
+All for the want of a nail."

 ---!
 2022-05-24 myself
 Virtues I think are important for myself are: Intellectual courage, i.e., questioning oneself and not being afraid to challenge the status quo, appreciation, i.e., being thankful, awareness of the beauty of nature surrounding you, and honesty